genesis-release-r-ccs/genesis-nonbonded-kernels/README.md

 The code is given from GENESIS v2.1.0.

-The original GENESIS is provided in the websit;
+The original GENESIS is provided in the website;

 https://github.com/genesis-release-r-ccs/genesis